DataBranner/AlgorithmPlay/laakmann_cracking_the_coding_interview/laakmann_cracking_the_coding_interview_ideas_01.md

       * Index `i` of array, given row and column `r`, `c`, of matrix: `i = N(N - 1 - c) + r.

   * 1.7: Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column is set to 0.

+    * This must mean that we first find all of the zeroes and then modify each affected row and column.
+After the first such modification, all rows and columns would have a zero and so on a second pass the whole matrix would have to be zeroed, which seems an unlikely goal.
+So we have to separate the checking for zeroes from the modification of affected rows and columns.
+    * We would like to avoid modifying any element more than once, for efficiency's sake.
+We can do this by storing each row and column to be modified in a set, avoiding redundancy.

   * 1.8: Assume you have a method isSubstring which checks if one word is a substring of another Given two strings, s1 and s2, write code to check if s2 is a rotation of s1 using only one call to isSubstring (i e , “waterbottle” is a rotation of “erbottlewat”).